gulfiliz/gulfiliz.github.io/_posts/2025-03-02-quantum-chromodynamics.md

-**The $$\theta$$ vacuum and instantons** taught us: quantum field theories have topological structure — vacuum configurations that cannot be continuously deformed into each other — and this structure has physical consequences.
+**The $$\theta$$ vacuum and instantons** taught us: quantum field theories have topological structure, vacuum configurations that cannot be continuously deformed into each other, and this structure has physical consequences.

-Everything we have learned from QCD — the running coupling, the phase structure, the topological vacuum, the effective field theory, the OPE, the lattice regularization — applies, in various forms, to every other quantum field theory.
+Everything we have learned from QCD, the running coupling, the phase structure, the topological vacuum, the effective field theory, the OPE, the lattice regularization, applies, in various forms, to every other quantum field theory.